-- The types of licenses and installations available. - Installing the Thermo-Calc software and its components on standalone computers, servers, and client computers. - Installing the license management software for network installations. - Retrieving and installing license files. - Troubleshooting to solve common installation problems.
+- The types of licenses and installations available. - Installing the Thermo-Calc software and its components on standalone computers, servers, and client computers. - Installing the license management software for network installations. - Retrieving and installing license files. - Details about the specific instructions needed to install two of the SDKs, TC-Python and TC-Toolbox for MATLAB®. - Troubleshooting to solve common installation problems.